-2. Black Friday Lines WTF?!
+Black Friday Lines WTF?!

-3. Personal Space?
+Personal Space?
 LOL

 This year, when you're sorting through clearance Blu-rays with 2,000 of your closest friends, stop and take a big ol' whiff.
 That, my friend, is the pungent aroma of savings.
 (Savings smell like turkey breath and unwashed hair.)

-4. Black Friday Brings Out the Worst in Others
+Black Friday Brings Out the Worst in Others

 Every single Black Friday, our TV and computer screens are flooded with videos of folks getting trampled, punched, and Tasered* — all in the pursuit of marked-down merch.
 If you're not ready for a bloodsport of Van Damme proportions, then maybe Black Friday isn't for you. (*Admittedly, this is the result of a few rare occurrences that are glorified on TV.
 But still!)

-5. Black Friday Brings Out the Worst in You
+Black Friday Brings Out the Worst in You

 On the other hand, if your Black Friday survival kit includes brass knuckles, maybe you should stay home, too.
-We're pretty sure "the iPad was 95% off" isn't a viable defense strategy when you're facing assault charges.
+We're pretty sure "that iPad was 95% off" isn't a viable defense strategy when you're facing assault charges.

-6. It's a Shopping Spree, and Everyone Is Invited
+It's a Shopping Spree, and Everyone Is Invited

-7. All the Deals Look Awesome (with Inflated Starting Prices)
+All the Deals Look Awesome (with Inflated Starting Prices)

-9. Congrats on Buying All the Things.
+Congrats on Buying All the Things.
 Now Lug Them Home!

-Of course, you can easily avoid the crowds, the lines, and the law on Black Friday if you just stay home and shop online.
-Picture it: No hoards of deal-seekers; just you, your laptop, and a cold turkey sandwich.
-Talk about an epic win!
 So readers, have we convinced you to stay home during this Black Friday season, or will you still join the sea of rabid shoppers?
-More importantly, what's your favorite Black Friday meme?
-Share it in the comments below!
+Share your Black Friday war stories and strategies in the comments below!